TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Participant Indexing

-Part I of [4_clean_data.R](#4_clean_dataR) ensured all participant-specific data is indexed by "participant_id".
-Use "participant_id" (not "study_id") to refer to participants.
+Part I of [4_clean_data.R](#4_clean_dataR) ensures all participant-specific data is indexed by "participant_id".
+Refer to participants by "participant_id" (not "study_id").

 #### Filtering on System-Generated Timestamps

-Part I of [4_clean_data.R](#4_clean_dataR) creates variables "system_date_time_earliest" and "system_date_time_latest" in each table given that some tables have multiple system-generated timestamps. "system_date_time_earliest" and "system_date_time_latest" represent the earliest and latest time stamps, respectively, for each row in the table.
-These can be useful for filtering the entire dataset on certain timestamps.
+Part I of [4_clean_data.R](#4_clean_dataR) creates "system_date_time_earliest" and "system_date_time_latest" in each table given that some tables have multiple system-generated timestamps.
+They are the earliest and latest timestamps, respectively, for each row in the table.
+These can be useful for filtering the entire dataset by timestamp.

 #### Session-Related Columns

-Part I of [4_clean_data.R](#4_clean_dataR) revealed that in some tables (e.g., "dass21_as") "session" conflates time point with other information (e.g., eligibility status).
-In these tables, "session" was renamed to reflect the information it contains (e.g., "session_and_eligibility_status"), and "session_only" was created to reflect only the time point.
-In some tables (i.e., "angular_training", "gift_log") it was unclear how to extract the time point, so these tables lack "session_only".
-In tables where "session" did not conflate time point with other information, "session" was renamed "session_only".
+Part I of [4_clean_data.R](#4_clean_dataR) reveals that in some tables (e.g., "dass21_as") "session" conflates time point with other information (e.g., eligibility status).
+In these tables, "session" is renamed to reflect the information it contains (e.g., "session_and_eligibility_status"), and "session_only" is created to reflect only the time point.
+In some tables (i.e., "angular_training", "gift_log") it is unclear how to extract the time point, so these tables lack "session_only".
+In tables where "session" does not conflate time point with other information, "session" is renamed "session_only".

 Thus, "session_only" is the preferred column for filtering by time point, but not all tables have it.
 Moreover, "session_only" includes values of "COMPLETE" in some tables (i.e., "action_log", "email_log") but not others (i.e., "task_log").
-As a result, care must be taken when filtering data by time point.
+As a result, care must be taken when filtering by time point.

 #### Repeated Column Names

-Part I of [4_clean_data.R](#4_clean_dataR) revealed that although some tables contain the same column name, the meanings of the columns differ.
+Part I of [4_clean_data.R](#4_clean_dataR) reveals that although some tables contain the same column name, the meanings of the columns differ.
 As a result, care must be taken when comparing columns between tables.
 See the cleaning script for explanations of repeated column names.

 #### Study Extensions